Baizhige/EEGUnity/tutorial/How to Process Data and Export as h5Dataset.md

 ## Demo 1: Detailed Processing Workflow (`demo_make_h5Dataset.py`)

 This demo illustrates how to process EEG datasets step by step and export them as h5Dataset.
 The process involves multiple IO operations, making it slower but more flexible for debugging.
 This method is suitable for users who want precise control over each processing step.
+The two demos presented in this tutorial allow for flexible EEG data processing depending on the user's needs.
+The first demo provides a detailed step-by-step approach for users who prefer fine control over each process, while the second demo offers a quicker and more streamlined batch processing method for users familiar with Python.

 ### Key Steps:
 1. Load the dataset directory.